Childhood Obesity Awareness

 Children are given cookies and cakes during holidays as a symbol of their relative’s love.
 Even my Aunt Gina would send us some homemade fudge when she just “wanted to say hello”.
 (Man, I loved that fudge!)
 Children are comforted by the feeling of being loved and associate food with feeling better.

-Emotional eating lead me (and millions of other children) into a state of childhood obesity.
+Emotional eating leads me (and millions of other children) into a state of childhood obesity.

-Encourage physical activity.
 Your child needs 60 minutes of exercise, 5 times a week.
 Where are they receiving this?
 Teach your child that physical activity is good for the mind and body – no matter what stage you are in life.
 Play pirates outside.
-Join volley ball.
+Join volleyball.
 Go for a family walk every night.
 Whatever it may be – stay physical!

 Speak to your child, kindly about how to eat right and get exercise in order to maintain a healthy lifestyle.
 It’s important for their physical and mental health.
 If you are having issues, please reach out to their physician as they can help.
 Stay involved in your child’s upbringing and help them make the correct choices.